-The authors would like to thank Marc Yor for his comments regarding a preliminary version of this work and for his ``Gaussian" proof of Theorem \ref{pathwiseTheorem} in the Brownian case.
-GUB would like to thank his PhD supervisors, J. Bertoin and M.E.
-Caballero, for their help, support, and encouragement during the development of this work.
-GUB's research was supported by CoNaCyT grant No. 174498 and a postdoctoral fellowship from UNAM, and partially conducted at UNAM's \emph{Instituto de Matem\'aticas} and Paris VI's \emph{Laboratoire des Probabilit\'es et Mod\`eles Al\'eatoires}.
-Collaboration was possible through proyect ECOS grant No. M01 M07 with the \emph{Universit\'e d'Angers} as a host.
+The authors would like to thank Marc Yor for his comments regarding a preliminary version of this work and for his ``Gaussian'' proof of Theorem \ref{pathwiseTheorem} in the Brownian case.
+They also thank Jim Pitman for valuable discussions on the relevance of the Feller property for the construction of bridges which arrive continuously at their endpoint.
+GUB would like to thank his Ph.D. supervisors, J. Bertoin and M. E. Caballero, for their help, support and encouragement during the development of this work.
+The authors would also like to thank the anonymous referee, as well as Guillaume Coqueret, for their helpful comments and unearthing of inaccuracies.